quietjoy/kaniko-terraform-ecs/README.md

 ## TODO

-+ ensure that terraform infrastructure deploys
+- ensure that terraform infrastructure deploys
-+ create kaniko container and deploy to ecr
+- create kaniko container and deploy to ecr
++ go through aws blog and create intial build on kaniko
 + create nginx container and deploy to ecr
-+ go through aws blog and create intial build on kaniko
++ deploy aws distro for open telemetry next to nginx
++ register services on aws cloud map
 + add cloudwatch events and github webhook - ensure that e2e completes
 + add slack and email notifications
 + Finish documentation